 For example, RWD will typically use media queries to determine the size of the viewport to identify the device and respond with a layout that is appropriate.
 For example, the media query says the viewport is 480 pixels – so it is a smartphone, right?
 Well, maybe not.
 It might be a desktop with a resized window.
 Or a feature phone with a nice screen.
 In each case, you need different layout, content, navigation, and optimally-sized images to deliver the best experience and performance.
 To do this, you need fast and reliable information about the device and its capabilties to make adjustments in real time.

-Several WURFL product options are available to optimize the mobile web experience:
+Several WURFL product options are available to optimize mobile web performance: